MF42-DZH/CAtom/README.md

 Documentation is available in the `doc` folder.
 You can manually generate it with doxygen, or use the makefile to call doxygen for you.
 The makefile also contains cleaning commands to clear out the created documentation.

+## Tested With

+* MinGW GCC 10.3 on Windows 10
+* GCC 11.x on Unix systems

 ## Notes

 * Do not memory allocate inside a test using `stdlib.h`.
 Use the `testfunc_(m|c|re)alloc` functions instead.
 They are freed automatically, or you can do so manually using `testfunc_free`.